The content of this page was updated in July 2019, with an excerpt from the book Token Economy by Shermin Voshmgir.

 - Outbound Oracles

-These provide smart contracts with the ability to send data to the outside world.
-An example would be a smart lock in the physical world which receives a payment on its blockchain address and needs to unlock automatically.
+provide smart contracts with the ability to send data to the outside world.
+An example would be a smart lock in the physical world, which receives payment on its blockchain address and needs to unlock automatically.

-Prediction markets like Augur and Gnosis rely heavily on oracles to confirm future outcomes.
+get their data from human consensus and prediction markets like Augur and Gnosis.
 Using only one source of information could be risky and unreliable.
-To avoid market manipulation prediction markets implement a rating system for oracles.
-For further security, a combination of different oracles may be used, where for example 3 out of 5 oracles could determine the outcome of an event.
+To avoid market manipulation, prediction markets implement a rating system for oracles.
+For further security, a combination of different oracles may be used, where, for example, three out of ve oracles could determine the outcome of an event.